 Domain compromise is a business risk

-So you have a great business name, but the .com isn't available.
+So you have a fantastic business name, but the .com isn't available.
 Assuming that your name isn't already used by a well-established business that's using the .com address, it might well be owned by someone who is willing to sell it to you.
 This could be an individual or a business like Novanym.

 The cost of domains varies from a few hundred dollars to a few hundred thousand dollars.
 But even a few hundred dollars might seem like an expense too far for an embryonic business.